CBR vs VBR: Choosing the Right Bitrate for Your Video

 Editing flexibility

-A dynamic bitrate may require more careful post-production adjustments.
+A dynamic bitrate may require more careful post-production.

 Ideal for

-Video calls or conferences with stable and limited bandwidth.
+Video calls or conferences with stable, limited bandwidth.

-Video conferencing over varying network conditions and changing bandwidth.
+Video over varying network conditions and changing bandwidth.

 Content types